• How it works

 Is Oregon a Landlord-Friendly State?

 Oregon is considered moderately landlord-friendly, as it’s more tenant-friendly due to strong protections like rent control and strict eviction rules.
 Landlords can evict for non-payment after 72 hours, but no-cause evictions require 30-90 days’ notice.
-Security deposit rules favor tenants, requiring quick refunds.
+Security deposit rules favour tenants, requiring quick refunds.
 Compared to states like Texas, Oregon’s laws balance both sides but prioritize tenant rights.

 Does Oregon Have Rent Control?